gwena56/wxpyodg/README.md

     - Draw ui element (only rectangle and circle/ellipse at the moment).
     - double-click on draw to put the name of the element as text.
         Example
-            draw a rectangle
+            - draw a rectangle
-            double-cick
+            - double-cick
-                        first line put the name of the item ex STD_PUSHBT_name second line put command for the item ex RUN_python <script>
+                        - first line put the name of the item ex STD_PUSHBT_name
+                        - second line put command for the item ex RUN_python <script>
-- Example main.py
+- Example carpc.py
-    all in comments (french only)
+    - all in comments (french only)
+- Example of Openoffice construct file
+    - show file carpcUImaking.odg in howto folder for comprehensive tool.

 #Testing Todo List
 - Refresh drawing wxPython